How to solve difficult problems

 "Methodological competence [refers to the] willingness and ability to proceed in a goal-oriented, systematic approach when dealing with tasks and problems (for example, when planning the work steps)." (www.kmk.org/fileadmin/veroeffentlichungen_beschluesse/2021/2021_06_17-GEP-Handreichung.pdf, 07.11.21, p.
 16)

 Each step of the problem solving process requires a great deal of knowledge related to the problem at hand.
-It is important to recognize what knowledge is necessary to solve the problem and whether knowledge is missing.
+It is important to recognize what knowledge is missing to solve the problem.
 People who have no experience in problem solving often make mistakes here.
 In my experience, people with problem-solving skills put more effort into gathering the necessary knowledge because they want to find an optimal solution and because they take into account that something can go wrong.

 How can an expert come into the "possession of a large, organised and retrievable body of both formal and experiential knowledge" (the request of the above articles)?